jeongminpark-ps/jeongminpark-ps.github.io/_pages/about.md

 Welcome!

 I am a Postdoctoral Prize Research Fellow in Politics at Nuffield College, Oxford University.
-I study the distributional consequences of international conflict, with a substantive focus on historical political economy, gender, and state capacity.
-The central questions guiding my research are: (1) how international conflict reshapes women’s economic opportunities; (2) how states regulate these conflict-induced changes; and (3) how states develop the capacity for such regulations, and what political goals motivate these efforts.
-You can see the latest version of my CV [here](https://www.dropbox.com/scl/fi/9s4psiqnzqsm4w3mt45q9/Jeongmin_s_CV.pdf?rlkey=h1olbw76nhxbiy65c4rndblj2&st=2bq7gq05&dl=0).
+My research is at the intersection of the political economy of conflict and gender.
+I study how international conflict transforms women’s economic opportunities and how states and non-state actors adapt to or resist these shifts over time.
+I combine statistical methods and archival research using historical data.
+You can see the latest version of my CV [here](https://www.dropbox.com/scl/fi/utmlpihe9m8lm1kj5p7hb/Jeongmin_s_CV.pdf?rlkey=7mmt172gdq1dvvpgl6hd27392&st=c79icei2&dl=0).

 I received my Ph.D. from the Department of Politics at Princeton University in June 2025.
-My work has been published at the *International Studies Quarterly*.
+My works are published or accepted in the *American Journal of Political Science* and *International Studies Quarterly*.
 You can reach me at jeongmin.park@nuffield.ox.ac.uk.